 MRI scanners are essentially magnets that use a very strong magnetic field to create an image.
 A metal object brought into the MRI scanner room will become magnetized and could potentially become a dangerous projectile.

 People with metal implants in their body may not be able to have an MRI scan.
 Some metal implants could cause problems if subjected to these significantly strong magnetic forces.
 Anyone who has been injured by bullets or shrapnel, or patients who work with metals, may also not be able to have an MRI scan performed safely.

-It is vitally important that anyone who will be in the MRI Exam room (research personnel, patient/volunteer, etc.) complete the following screening form to ensure safety while working in the MRI environment.
-The form can be emailed in advance to firstname.lastname@example.org or brought in during the day of the exam:
+It is vitally important that anyone who will be in the MRI Exam room (research personnel, patient/volunteer, etc.) complete one of the following screening forms to ensure safety while working in the MRI environment.
+The form can be emailed in advance to RadiologyImagingCore@virginia.edu, or to Jamie Weathersbee, MRI Research Operations Manager, at firstname.lastname@example.org.